Sugar. Just the thought of it tickles a happy place in our souls.

 Another way foods are made for a longer shelf life?

 Drumroll please ….
 Sugar!

-Not only do food manufacturers strip away all of the good nutrition from the flours, they add sugar to most foods to prevent spoilage.
+Not only do food manufacturers strip away all good nutrition from flour, they add sugar to most foods to prevent spoilage.

 Isn’t this a good thing?
 To keep foods from spoiling?
 Not at the expense of our health.

 Food manufacturers will lose money if their food goes bad before it sells, so processing is their way of fighting this.

 A good rule of thumb is that if a food goes bad in a week, it probably has not been processed and is in its natural state, containing a lot more nutrition (with the exception of dried and canned goods of course).